Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 To create a basic scenario using the AdnSkin deformer, start with a scene with the following elements:

   - A target mesh with deformation.
-  - A skin mesh (without animation or deformation).
+  - A skin mesh without animation or deformation.

-The AdnSkin deformer will get applied to the simulated mesh.
+The AdnSkin deformer will get applied to the second mesh which will become the simulated mesh.

 <figure>
   <img src="images/setup_skin_0.png">